 It's the most wonderful time of the year...
 It's Christmas!
 The celebrations, the New Year, the enjoyment of time with family and friends.

 As the years roll by so have many of the traditions of Christmas.
 In my family traditions would include a real Christmas tree adorned with silvery tinsel.
 Mom's mincemeat tarts, shortbread cookies, Christmas pudding drenched in warm rum sauce with a wax-paper wrapped quarter tucked inside.
 Gifts with glittery paper and neatly tied bows under the tree.
 Blinking lights of green, red, and gold.
 Singing carols, mistletoe, poinsettias, and Christmas cards from friends and family near and far.
-The fireplace mantel where the Christmas manger stood and stockings hung (with one orange inside).
 Small bowls of peppermint candy.

-Traditions transition from one year to the next and from one generation to the next.
+The years drift by and traditions transition from one year to the next, from one generation to the next.
 Yet the core of the customs, stories, songs, beliefs, food, and rituals remain the same.
 As we maintain and transmit traditions we are teaching the importance of values in our culture, in society.
 Tradition is the the passing on of important lessons, fond memories, nostalgia and customs of those who are now gone.

-So... in the name of tradition my sentiment to you...
+So... in the name of tradition, this is my sentiment to you...

 Merry Christmas!
 May you be blessed this holiday season and all year through!